drone/drone-wall/README.md

 * **colors**: `[Object]` The default Wall color scheme is defined in `/source/modules/_app/styles/colors.less`.
 You can pass a JSON object with properties that match the LESS variable names (sans the @s) to override some or all of these colors, ala `-colors="{\"success\":\"#00FF00\"}"`.
 Note the need to use double-quotes, and escape the innermost ones.
 This option's much easier to set via `env.json`, where you can just use an un-escaped object literal.

+## Usage Notes

+The Drone Wall reads the `ref` and `message` parameters in a build response to determine the pull request that a build belongs to, so your configuration will need to include `ref` and you'll need to merge PRs without customizing the auto-filled message GitHub provides.
+See [this issue](https://github.com/drone/drone-wall/issues/45#issuecomment-244519555) for details.
+Future updates to drone may make this requirement unnecessary... or may break the wall fundamentally, depending upon whether PR numbers are exposed another way or not.

 ## Local Development

 The Drone Wall requires Node.js `4.x` and npm `3.x` at minimum.